Ever wondered what a courier does and how they do it? We look to the past and the present to find out.

 Because couriers offer dedicated delivery services, they’re the delivery method of choice for most businesses.
 In fact, many companies that rely on quick deliveries for their business will use a particular courier for all their fulfilment.

-For example, one company might have all their orders fulfilled by a courier service like Yodel, while another might use DPD instead.
+For example, one company might have all their orders fulfilled by a courier service like Yodel, while another might use DPD or P2P instead.

 Part of the reason many people don’t know what a courier is is that the word “courier” itself doesn’t give a great deal away.
 You have to look into its etymology to uncover the link.